 - Find events where your target prospects meet.

-- Approach the event organizers and see if you are able to present as a subject matter expert at the event.
+- Approach the event organisers and ask to present as a subject matter expert.

 - Prepare and execute a “knock your socks-off” presentation